 Perfecting Your Raspberry Pi OS

 Different Raspberry Pi projects require a varying amount of software; it really all depends on what you’re planning to do.

-For instance, if you want to use your Raspberry Pi as a media centre, then you might use NOOBS to install XBMC or (the better option, in my opinion) OpenElec.
+For instance, you might want to use your Raspberry Pi as a media center.
+If so, you might use NOOBS to install one of the Kodi options.

-With this done, you will then need to install various updates from within the media centre software (much as you would if you had installed Raspbian).
-There may be other applications that you need, add-ins for the media centre such as Vimeo or YouTube, perhaps the TED Talk channel, etc.
+With this done, you will then need to install whatever updates are available.
+There may be other applications that you need, or add-ons such as Vimeo or YouTube, perhaps the TED Talk channel, etc.

 As with any computer system, installing the operating system is only the first step.
 Updates, optional software and other tools will also need to be added before you’re happy that the Raspberry Pi is ready for its intended use.
-The same process would be followed if you were configuring your Pi as a wireless print server, perhaps, or even webserver.
+The same process would be followed for whatever Raspberry Pi projects you have in mind .

 One thing is clear about the Raspberry Pi: it relies on the SD card to on extent or another.
 As such, understanding how to use this type of media with the little computer is vital.

 Writing an operating system to SD card is the Raspberry Pi equivalent of installing an operating system.
 As you’ll have noticed, it’s much quicker than installing Windows to a HDD, and with NOOBS doing the hard work, even simpler!

 Not keen on relying on the SD card?
 Try booting your Raspberry Pi from USB .

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.